helloWorldNft/docs.helloworld.news/src/upvoting-a-comment.md

     }
 </style>

 Upvotes cost 1 NEWS per upvote.
-All NEWS tokens spent in-app are burned on-chain.
+All NEWS tokens spent using the dApp are burned on-chain.
 Users can upvote any comment they like, whether another user’s or their own.

 The COMMENT on each HEADLINE that has the most upvotes at the end of each 24-hour period is awarded the HEADLINE NFT the COMMENT was minted on.